-2323 Statistics.
+- 2323 Statistics.
 (3) Prerequisite: MAT 1313 or 1314 or higher.

-Introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling, estimation, confidence intervals, and hypothesis testing.

-- 2613 Calculus III.
+This course is an introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling, estimation, confidence intervals, and hypothesis testing. - 2613 Calculus III.
 (3) Prerequisite: MAT 1623 with a grade of "C" or better.
-This course includes the following topics: analytical geometry; parametric equations, polar coordinates; improper integrals, infinite series; and vectors and geometry of space. - 2623 Calculus IV.
+This course includes the following topics: analytical geometry; parametric equations; polar coordinates; improper integrals, infinite sequences and series; Taylor polynomial, vectors and geometry of space. - 2623 Calculus IV.
 (3) Prerequisite: MAT 2613 with a grade of "C" or better.
-This course includes the following topics: partial differentiation; optizmination; multiple integration; vector calculus; quadratic surfaces and line integrals; divergence theorem; Stokes' Theorem.
+This course includes the following topics: partial differentiation; optimization; multiple integration; vector calculus; quadric surfaces, line integrals, and divergence theorem.

 2913 Differential Equations.
-(3) Prerequisite: MAT 2613 This course includes the following topics: solutions of first and higher order differential equations, existence theorems, Laplace transforms; applications.
+(3) Prerequisite: MAT 2613

+This course includes the following topics: solutions of first and higher order differential equations, existence theorems, Laplace transforms; applications.